williamdemeo/LEAN_wjd/README.md

 (50-page) tutorial
 [An Introduction to Lean](https://leanprover.github.io/introduction_to_lean/introduction_to_lean.pdf).

-The [intro tutorial](https://leanprover.github.io/introduction_to_lean/introduction_to_lean.pdf) is essentially a 50-page compendium of examples aimed at showing off what Lean can do.
-After only 12 pages of this tutorial, the authors suggest moving on to one of the other tutorials.
+That tutorial is essentially a 50-page compendium of examples aimed at showing off what Lean can do, and after just 12 pages the authors suggest moving on to one of the other tutorials.
 They give the following advice:

 "If you are motivated to continue using Lean in earnest, we recommend